Holdwithey History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Holdwithey research.
-Another 123 words (9 lines of text) covering the years 127 and 1273 are included under the topic Early Holdwithey History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1374, 1495, 1613, 1593, 1595, 1596, 1602, 1590, 1649, 1590, 1596, 1558, 1595, 1558, 1583, 1595, 1684, 1746 and 1684 are included under the topic Early Holdwithey History in all our PDF Extended History products and printed products wherever possible.

 Holdwithey Spelling Variations